bootdotdev/blog/content/about.md

 Sometimes "deploy" means to host a web app on the internet.
 Sometimes it just means packaging up your project with great documentation and pushing it to GitHub.

-The point is, you need to *show your work*, and that work should be *interesting* if you want a better chance of landing a job.
+The point is you need to *show your work*, and that work should be *interesting* if you want a better chance of landing a job.

 ### 5. It's hard to find good resources

 The internet is estimated to host over 100 Zettabytes of data.
 That's about 100 *trillion* gigabytes of data.
-If you're learning to code, you're don't need *more* information, you need a curated roadmap of the *most important* information packaged in a way that's easy to digest.
+If you're learning to code, you don't need *more* information, you need a curated roadmap of the *most important* information packaged in a way that's easy to digest.

 ### 6. Learning to code is a depth-first algorithm